Fred Halsted: L.A. Plays Itself (1972)

 The movie begins with a shot of a sign at the city limits of Los Angeles, giving its population at the time (2,535,700).
 An overheard conversation contains the words "Los Angeles stinks."
 Mists over the canyons of Malibu are seen.
-Halsted, taking a walk in the forest, sees a naked blond, who offers to give him head.
+A hiker, taking a walk in the forest, sees a naked blond, who offers to give him head.
 Their sexual encounter is interrupted by shots of approaching bulldozers.
 (Halsted was concerned about development destroying the wild areas of the Santa Monica Mountains.)
 In the second part of the movie, an older man (Halsted) tortures a young innocent (Halsted's lover Joseph Yale).
 A voiceover states that the youth is a cowboy hustler just arrived from Texas.
 The youth is bound, beaten, and kicked.
 At the climax, he is fisted, with a closeup of a can of Crisco, usual lubricant for fisting at that time.
 (Yale refused to be fisted and a double was used.)

 According to Halsted, this was the first time fisting was shown on screen.
 At the end, he is bound and left helpless in a closet.
 The action is not one continuous scene; it is punctuated by Halsted driving through Griffith Park, a gay cruising spot also featured in John Rechy's City of Night.
 In the park unidentified men appear, the camera focusing on their dirty pants, especially crotches ("baskets," in gay slang) and asses.
 There are also interspersed newspaper headlines about weird cults and the Manson murders, ads pushing "101 varieties of meat", shots of hustlers, bums, vagrants, porn theaters.
 The film ends on shots of newspapers saying that a young man was found dead after being tortured.

 According to the film's cinematographer "Tom", there was no screenplay.
 Random footage was shot, which Halsted was capable of sorting out and putting in a sequence.

 Halsted described it thus: "It was okay to be openly gay, but to get into S&M was another trip.
 One of the purposes of L.A.
 Plays Itself was to get S&M and allied perversions out on the screen where people could look at them, think about them, analyze them, let it affect them, whatever they wanted, but not have it hidden anymore, and leave it open where people can deal with it easily."
 He has been quoted as saying that the film was highly autobiographical.

 L.A.
 Plays Itself was a huge sensation when it opened in New York.
 The movie was praised by Fernando Arrabal, William Burroughs, and Al Goldstein, but was misunderstood by most homosexuals and film critics.
 After seeing it, Burroughs sought out Halsted to discuss a collaboration (Terry Southern was also involved) to film Burroughs' The Wild Boys as a hard-core porn film.
 The project was abandoned as financially unviable.

 A 2003 documentary, Los Angeles Plays Itself, takes its title from Halsted's movie.